Triton-Robotics-Training/Week-4/README.md

 ## Making it Move

-#### Power
+#### setPower()

 Making a motor move can be done one of three ways.
 These all work on all three types of motors.
-We can assume again we have a motor named `indexer`.
+We can assume we have a motor named `indexer`.

 `indexer.setPower(int power)` gives the motor a raw current to run with with a range of -20A to 20A.
 The motor is not responding to any stimulus regarding its own speed, position, or torque, it just runs.
 The domain of input is -16384 to 16384, for the `M3508` and `M2006` and -32767 to 32767 for the `GM6020`.
 You can find these values in the DJIMotor class as `INT15_T_MAX` and `INT16_T_MAX` respectively.